v-cakoll/docs.it-it/docs/csharp/whats-new/csharp-8.md

 ## <a name="indices-and-ranges"></a>Indici e intervalli

-Gli indici e gli intervalli forniscono una sintassi concisa per l'accesso a singoli elementi o intervalli in una sequenza.
+Indices and ranges provide a succinct syntax for accessing single elements or ranges in a sequence.

-Questo supporto per il linguaggio si basa su due nuovi tipi e due nuovi operatori:
+This language support relies on two new types, and two new operators:

 - <xref:System.Index?displayProperty=nameWithType> rappresenta un indice in una sequenza.
-- Indice dell'operatore end `^`, che specifica che un indice è relativo alla fine della sequenza.
+- The index from end operator `^`, which specifies that an index is relative to the end of the sequence.
 - <xref:System.Range?displayProperty=nameWithType> rappresenta un intervallo secondario di una sequenza.
-- Operatore di intervallo `..`, che specifica l'inizio e la fine di un intervallo come operandi.
+- The range operator `..`, which specifies the start and end of a range as its operands.

 Per iniziare, ecco come funzionano le regole per gli indici.
 Prendere in considerazione una matrice `sequence`.
 L'indice `0` è uguale a `sequence[0]`.
 L'indice `^0` è uguale a `sequence[sequence.Length]`.
 Si noti che `sequence[^0]` genera un'eccezione, proprio come `sequence[sequence.Length]`.
 Per qualsiasi numero `n`, l'indice `^n` è uguale a `sequence.Length - n`.

 Un intervallo specifica *inizio* e *fine* di un intervallo.
-L'inizio dell'intervallo è inclusivo, ma la fine dell'intervallo è esclusiva, ovvero l' *inizio* è incluso nell'intervallo, ma la *fine* non è inclusa nell'intervallo.
+The start of the range is inclusive, but the end of the range is exclusive, meaning the *start* is included in the range but the *end* isn't included in the range.
 L'intervallo `[0..^0]` rappresenta l'intero intervallo, proprio come `[0..sequence.Length]` rappresenta l'intero intervallo.

 Di seguito verranno esaminati alcuni esempi.
 Si consideri la matrice seguente, annotata con il relativo indice dall'inizio e dalla fine: